Inspection, Testing, and Maintenance (ITM): Third-Party Online Reporting

 It was not too long ago that when a code official needed to see an NFPA 25 inspection report, they had to visit a building owner, request the record to view it, and then take action if the report noted system deficiencies or impairments.

 The digital world has changed how a code official or Authority Having Jurisdiction (AHJ) can receive and review inspection reports.
 The practice of a fire sprinkler contractor or an inspector of a contractor uploading a report through a third-party reporting platform using standards such as NFPA 25 and NFPA 72 is becoming increasingly popular in the past decade.
-While there are several positive aspects of the third-party inspection, testing, and maintenance (ITM) online reporting, it also creates several areas of concern.
+While there are several positive aspects of the third-party ITM reporting (inspection, testing & maintenance), it also creates several areas of concern.
 Currently, third-party reporting is utilized in at least 37 states, with many more jurisdictions inquiring and implementing programs.

-The intent and benefits of third-party ITM online reporting
+The intent and benefits of third-party ITM reporting

 Several jurisdictions are taking advantage of third-party ITM reporting to enforce and track system statuses throughout their municipalities.
 These reporting programs are intended for the AHJ to receive inspection reports from fire protection system service companies electronically, to identify non-compliant fire protection systems as soon as possible.
 This can be beneficial in many jurisdictions that do not currently inspect buildings on their own, as well as benefit the ones that do.
 For example: